Frequently Asked Questions

 Who is responsible to plan the camp?

-The OPC-PCA Bible camp is planned by a board representing the Presbytery of the Dakotas (OPC) and the Presbytery of the Siouxlands (PCA).
-Currently, the board consists of Rev. Brad Irick, pastor of Winner OPC, Rev. Ethan Sayler, pastor of Lennox Ebenezer PCA, Rev. Matthew Kingsbury, pastor of Park Hill OPC, Mrs. Ali Irick, member of Winner OPC, and Mr. Jeff Haan, member of Lennox Ebenezer PCA.
+The OPC-PCA Bible camp is planned by a board representing the Presbytery of the Dakotas (OPC) and the Presbytery of the Siouxlands and Rocky Mountain Presbytery (PCA).
+Currently, the board consists of Rev. Brad and Ali Irick, Rev. Ethan and Christi Sayler, Rev. Matt Eide, Rev. Tim Marinelli, Mrs. Laura Welch, and Mr. Jeff Haan.